hereya/bootstrap-stack/README.md

-# Welcome to your CDK TypeScript project
+# Welcome to Hereya Bootstrap Stack project

-This is a blank project for CDK development with TypeScript.
+This is a CDK project for creating AWS resources for use with [hereya](https://github.com/hereya/cli).
+This stack is intended to be deployed once per AWS account and region.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.